MARTINE BARRAT

 Posters for George Lyons

 Every year since George Lyons died, for his birthday I put a new poster on the wall of his barber shop on 141st close to Lenox AVE.
 The city accepted, finally, to change the street name in his honor in the spring.
 I will talk with a big restaurant in Harlem to see if they will be involved to donate food on the day of the name change.
 In France, I will see if I can get drinks for publicity.
+The building where I used to put the poster is under construction so the poster is no longer there.

 Governor One day decided to put more pictures of George on the wall next to the poster, we miss him, he was very loved in the community.
 He organized all the basketball games in the park on 141st and was the best domino player.
 Since he was killed by a lost bullet nobody comes to play domino anymore.